durzoflint/Sudoku-Command-Line/README.md

 # Sudoku-Command-Line
-The program will display the solution of the world's hardest sudoku.
+Program to solve any Sudoku Puzzle.

-I did not take input from user because the main aim of this program was to solve the world's hardest sudoku.
+The program does not take input from user but the question is directly included in the code.

+The question mentioned by default is the world's hardest sudoku   ~Source : Internet

-But this program can solve any possible sudoku(that is valid).
+The  program has the capability to solve any possible sudoku(that is valid).
 It uses brute force technique.